 \section{Abstract}

-In this paper, we present a framework to design approximation algorithms for capacitated facility location problems with penalties/outliers using LP-rounding.
+In this paper, we present a framework to design approximation algorithms for capacitated facility location problems with penalties/outliers by rounding a solution to the standard LP.
 Primal-dual technique, which has been particularly successful in dealing with outliers and penalties, has not been very successful in dealing with capacities.
-For example, despite unbounded integrality gap for facility location problem with outliers(FLPO), Charikar et al.~\cite{charikar2001algorithms} were able to get around the hardness by guessing the maximum facility opening cost in the optimal and provide a primal-dual solution for the problem.
-On the other hand, no primal-dual solution has been able to break the hardness of capacitated facility location problem(CFLP).
-LP-rounding techniques had also not been very successful in dealing with capacities until a recent work by Grover et al.~\cite{GroverGKP18,journal_grover}.
+For example, despite unbounded integrality gap for facility location problem with outliers(FLPO), Charikar \etal~\cite{charikar2001algorithms} were able to get around it by guessing the maximum facility opening cost in the optimal and provide a primal-dual solution for the problem.
+On the other hand, no primal-dual solution has been able to break the integrality gap of the capacitated facility location problem(CFLP).
+(Standard)LP-Rounding techniques had also not been very successful in dealing with capacities until a recent work by Grover~\etal~\cite{GroverGKP18}.
 Their constant factor approximation violating the capacities by a small factor ($1 + \epsilon$) is promising while dealing with capacities.
 Though LP-rounding has not been very promising while dealing with penalties and outliers, we successfully apply it to deal with them along with capacities.
-That is, our results are obtained by rounding the solution to the natural LP once again exhibiting the power of LP-rounding technique.
-Solutions obtained by LP-rounding are easy to integrate with other LP-based algorithms.
+Solutions obtained by using LP-rounding techniques are interesting as they are easy to integrate with other LP-based algorithms.

-In this paper, we apply our framework to obtain first constant factor approximations for capacitated facility location problem with outlier (CFLPO) and capacitated $k$-facility location problem with penalty(C$k$FLPP) for hard uniform capacities using LP-rounding.
+We apply our framework to obtain first constant factor approximations for capacitated facility location problem with outlier (CFLPO) and capacitated $k$-facility location problem with penalty (C$k$FLPP) for hard uniform capacities.
 Our solutions incur slight violations in capacities, ($1 + \epsilon$) for the problems without cardinality($k$) constraint and ($2 + \epsilon$) for the problems with the cardinality constraint.
 For the outlier variant, we also incur a small loss ($1 + \epsilon$) in outliers.
-Due to the hardness of the underlying problems, the violations are inevitable.
+Due to the unbounded integrality gaps in the underlying problems, the violations are inevitable while rounding solutions to the standard LP.
 Thus we achieve the best possible by rounding the solution of natural LP for these problems.
 To the best of our knowledge, no results are known for CFLPO and C$k$FLPP.
 The only result known for CFLPP uses local search.